-Shop our extensive offering of LED Outdoor Industrial and Commercial Fixtures, including area, pole, security, wall mounted, high mast and even stadium lights.
+Shop our extensive offering of LED Outdoor Industrial and Commercial Fixtures.
+This includes area, pole, security, wall mounted, high mast and even stadium lights.

-The report also mentions that when energy consumption is ranked according to lighting technology, HIDs, which are quite popular in the commercial industry, comprised 34% of all lighting systems used for lighting in that year.
-However, daily skyrocketing energy costs are pushing the commercial industry from its comfort zone to newer, energy-efficient light sources that combine high-quality lighting, ease of maintenance, and versatility in one neat package.
+HIDs lights comprised 34% of all lighting systems used for lighting in 2015.
+Skyrocketing energy costs are pushing the commercial industry to newer, energy-efficient light sources.
+They combine high-quality lighting, ease of maintenance, and versatility in one neat package.

-Outdoor Commercial LED lighting fixtures are quickly overtaking traditional commercial outdoor lights and are now lighting up public parks, parking lots, open spaces, docks, sports, and other outdoor spaces.
-LEDs have the ability to produce intense and uniform light for up to 100,000 hours.
-They have become the go-to sources of light for commercial lighting applications, improving security and making spaces more inviting to users.
+Commercial Outdoor LED lighting fixtures are overtaking traditional commercial outdoor lights.
+They are now found in public parks, parking lots and large open spaces.
+LEDs have the ability to produce intense and uniform light for 50,000 to 100,000 hours.
+They have become the go-to sources of light for commercial lighting applications.
+They improve security and making spaces more inviting to users.

 Types of Commercial Outdoor LED Lights

-High mast lighting is designed for outdoor areas that require strong safety and security lights.
-This kind of lighting is commonly found in transportation terminals, highways, airports, and shipping ports.
-The light fixtures are mounted at high points and focus light downward to the ground.
-High mast lights effectively illuminate large areas, providing a sense of security.
+High mast lighting is for outdoor areas that need strong safety and security lights.
+This lighting's found in transportation terminals, highways, airports, and shipping ports.
+The light fixtures mount at high points and focus light downward to the ground.
+High mast lights illuminate large areas, providing a sense of security.

-- They have a high color temperature that gives them the ability to reveal the true colors of objects.
+A high color temperature (5000K) that gives them the ability to reveal the true colors of objects.
 They help users to carry out tasks without experiencing visual discomfort.
-The lights also ensure surveillance cameras record minor details that are essential for security and safety.

-- Commercial outdoor LED lights easily integrate with intelligent lighting controls that regulate the light intensity, the light output, and the lighting duration.
+Commercial outdoor LED lights easily integrate with intelligent lighting controls.
+Controls regulate the light intensity, the light output and the lighting duration.

 Shoebox lights are used in areas that require broad-scope, intensely-bright lights.
-They pair perfectly with surveillance cameras, allowing them to record activities with ease – thanks to their high CRIs.
+They pair perfectly with surveillance cameras.
 LED shoebox lights have many advantages over HID lights.
 They are energy-efficient and are highly versatile.
-For this reason, they can be used to illuminate different environments and can be easily upgraded.

 Advantages of LED Shoebox Lights

-- LED shoebox lights are available in a wide range of color temperatures and are perfect for use in different environments.
-They can be used to create a unique ambiance outside a commercial space.
+LED shoebox lights are available in a wide range of color temperatures.
+They're used to create a unique ambiance outside a commercial space.

-- These lights are eco-friendly and are a great alternative to conventional lighting which is not.
-They use less electricity yet produce powerful, high-quality light, ensuring your energy bill stays low.
+These lights are eco-friendly and are a great alternative to conventional lighting.
+They use less electricity yet produce powerful, high-quality light.
+This ensures your energy bill stays low.

-- LED shoebox lights are very tough in build and can be installed in areas with extremely low or high temperatures and still work effectively.
+LED shoebox lights are very tough and rugged.Cold weather does not affect them.
 Their performance actually gets better in low temperatures.
-They can also withstand higher temperatures better than traditional shoebox lighting fixtures.
+They can also withstand higher temperatures up to 55C.

-Flood lights can also be used as temporary light solutions for venues that have no permanent flood lights installed.
 There are two types of floodlights: directional and area floodlights.
-These two are classified by their capability to regulate their light's distribution and intensity.
+These two differ by their capability to regulate their light's distribution and intensity.

-Directional flood lights are commonly used in façade lighting and architectural wall washing.
-They can be used to boost the visual appeal of architectural or structural features.
-Most area flood lights are found in outdoor stadiums, warehouses, and parking lots.
+Directional flood lights are used in façade lighting and architectural wall washing.
+They boost the visual appeal of architectural or structural features.
+You'll find Area flood lights in large outdoor areas and parking lots.
 These are areas that need high-intensity light that is well distributed.

-LED outdoor flood lights are usually mounted with trunnion mounts, slip fitters, or straight arm mounts.
+LED outdoor flood lights mounts include trunnion, slip fitters or straight arms.
 Common shoebox light fixture wattage range between 400W and 1000W.
 Once you convert to LED, you will lower energy usage by up to 75% – even more if you add lighting controls.

-- They are economically beneficial as they drastically reduce energy consumption and are low maintenance.
+They're economically beneficial as they reduce energy consumption and are low maintenance.

-Also known as wall mounted lights and wall packs, these lights are used to illuminate parking lots, landscapes, building perimeters, office complexes, and walkways.
-You will find them installed on vertical surfaces, on walls, or on lighting poles.
-They are normally used to light up outdoor spaces with heavy pedestrian and vehicular movement.
+Wall mounted lights that illuminate parking lots, building perimeters and walkways.
+You will find them installed on vertical surfaces or on walls.
+They light up outdoor spaces with heavy pedestrian and vehicular movement.

-Wall pack lights work perfectly as surveillance lights and the best ones have certifications like DLC Premium Rating, UL Rating, and IP Rating.
+Wall pack lights work as surveillance lights.
+Look for certifications like DLC Premium Rating, UL Rating and their IP Rating.
 They are able to withstand harsh weather conditions of any kind.

 These LED Commercial Light Fixtures have very low glare values and are impact-resistant.
-Paired with lighting controls, they can be switched on and off at dusk or dawn or on demand.
+Paired with lighting controls, they can turn on and off at dusk or dawn or on demand.

 Advantages of LED Outdoor Wall Pack Lights

-These commercial led lighting fixtures, which also go by the name post top lights, are used to light up street scapes, walkways, pathways, green spaces, campuses, parks, and gathering areas.
-They are great alternatives to HID and fluorescent pole top lights.
+These commercial led lighting fixtures mount on top of poles.
+They light up street-scapes, walkways, pathways, green spaces, campuses, parks, and gathering areas.
+They are great alternatives to HID pole top lights.

-LED outdoor pole top lamps feature type III, type IV or type V light distribution and light up all areas around the lighting poles.
-The lights are typically mounted on poles with heights ranging between 7 ft to 20 ft.
-Multiple lighting fixtures can be mounted on one pole.
+LED outdoor pole top lamps feature type III, type IV or type V light distributions.
+The lights mount on poles with heights between 7 ft to 20 ft.

-Because these lights come in a wide variety of sizes, shapes, and colors, they can be used for decorative lighting purposes.
-You can pick from a wide range of color temperatures, and their light output and performance is superior to that of traditional pole top lamps.
+You can use them for decorative lighting purposes.
+You can pick from a wide range of color temperatures, 3000K to 5000K.
+Their light output and performance is superior to that of traditional pole top lamps.

-When photocells are installed in the lights, they detect the brightness of the ambient light and switch the lights on at dusk and switch them off at dawn, cutting down energy costs.
+When photocells installed, they detect ambient light and switch on and off at dusk and dawn.
 Motion sensors can also save energy by only switching on the lights when there is any activity.

-Type I distribution is great for lighting walkways, paths and sidewalks, or narrow roads.
-This type of lighting is designed to be placed near the center of the pathway.
+Type I distribution is great for lighting walkways or narrow roads.
+This type of lighting should be placed near the center of the pathway.
 This provides good lighting for narrower paths or roadways.
 If the mounting height is equal to the width of the roadway, then Type I is a good choice.

-Type V produces a circular distribution that has equal light distribution at all positions.
-This distribution has a circular symmetry of foot candles that is essentially the same at all viewing angles.
-It is great for parking areas or flooding large areas of light directly in front of the fixture.
+Type V produces circular distribution that has equal light distribution at all positions.
+This distribution has a circular symmetry of foot candles.
+It is great for parking areas or flooding large areas of light in front of the fixture.
 It is one of the most common distribution types available today.

 Advantages of LED Outdoor Pole Top Lights

-- They not only provide sufficient illumination, they enhance the aesthetics of a space because of their contemporary designs.
+- They enhance the aesthetics of a space because of their contemporary designs.